WP-for-Church/Sermon-Manager/readme.txt

 ## Changelog ##
 ### 2.12.3 ###
 * New: Add support for WP-PageNavi
+* Change: Update Plyr to latest + add version in file name
 * Change: Added new layouts to shortcode output
 * Fix: Fix pagination not working in shortcode